Chapter 1. Getting Started with Spring Boot standalone

 Spring Boot 2 supports Camel version

-2.23 and thus supports some new camel components that are not available for Spring Boot 1:
+2.23 and supports some new camel components that are listed below:

 New Camel Components for Spring Boot 2